pagkly/Zed/Investopedia3/What Does the Graduate Record Examination (GRE) Measure.md

 The verbal reasoning section analyzes the test taker's ability to draw conclusions, distinguish major and relevant points, and understand words and sentences, among other things.
 It’s structured to measure the test taker’s ability to analyze and evaluate written material.
 This section also gauges their capacity to process the information they gather from written material, see and analyze relationships between different parts of sentences.

-In the quantitative segment, the test taker’s ability to solve problems is measured through the use of concepts of geometry, [data analysis](https://www.investopedia.com/terms/d/data-analytics.asp), and algebra.
+In the quantitative segment, the test taker’s ability to solve problems is measured through the use of concepts of geometry, [[data analysis]](https://www.investopedia.com/terms/d/data-analytics.asp), and algebra.
 Test takers must solve problems using mathematical problems, and interpret and analyze quantitative data.

 The final section, analytical writing, measures the test taker’s capacity for critical thinking and analytic writing.
 In particular, how well they can articulate complex ideas and provide effective support for those concepts is tested.